-The Washington State Arts Commission recently purchased an entire series of paintings he completed in South India on the effects of globalization for permanent installation at University of Washington Tacoma Honors College.
-Fels’ work has been exhibited at museums including the Seattle Art Museum, NW Museum of Arts and Culture, Center on Contemporary Art, Chicago Cultural Center, Cultural Development Authority Gallery, Tacoma Art Museum, SUNY Plattsburgh, SUNY Potsdam, Devos Museum, Bellevue Art Museum, Henry Art Gallery, Bologna’s Contemporary Art Museum, Bank of America Gallery, Boston’s Institute for Contemporary Art, Penang Museum, and at UCLA, University of Puget Sound, Hoffman Gallery at Lewis and Clark College, Bellevue College, and University of Washington.
-He participated in the 2010 Venice Architectural Biennale, Prospect 2, the American Biennale in New Orleans in 2012, and in 2015, in India’s bienniale, held in Kochi, Kerala.
+Museums exhibited at include: Chicago Cultural Center, Seattle Art Museum, Center on Contemporary Art, Cultural Development Authority Gallery, Tacoma Art Museum, Bellevue Art Museum, Henry Art Gallery, Northwest Museum of Art and Culture, Museum of Northwest Art, Museo d’Arte Moderna di Bologna, Iron Gallery at the University of Washington Tacoma, Bank of America Gallery, Snoqualmie Valley Historical Museum, Wing Luke Museum, Boston’s Institute for Contemporary Art, Penang Museum (Malaysia), DeVos Art Museum, State University of New York (SUNY) Potsdam, University of California at Los Angeles (UCLA), University of Puget Sound, Lewis and Clark College, Cornish College for the Arts, SUNY Plattsburgh, Bellevue College, Seattle Pacific, and University of Washington.
+He participated in the 2010 Venice Architectural Biennale, Prospect 2- the American Biennale in New Orleans in 2012, and in 2015, India’s biennale, held in Kochi, Kerala.
 His work is in collections worldwide.

-Beginning in 1995, and for twenty years after, Fels was a trustee of the Henry Art Gallery, the contemporary art museum in the Pacific Northwest.
-He has written about art and culture for The Seattle Times, The Seattle Post-Intelligencer, The Seattle Weekly, City Arts, The San Francisco Chronicle, the Los Angeles Times, and Le Monde.
-He was founding President of the Board of Directors of REFLEX.
+From 1995-2015, Fels was a trustee of the Henry Art Gallery.
+He has written about art and culture for The Seattle Times, The Seattle Post-Intelligencer, The Seattle Weekly, City Arts, The SF Chronicle, the LA Times, and Le Monde.
+He was founding President of the Board of Directors of REFLEX, the art magazine.
 He writes regularly for ARCADE and for crosscut.com.